VaishnaviKoundinya/VaishnaviKoundinya/README.md

 ##  Vaishnavi Y V

-I am a Data Analytics Enthusiast with a strong foundation in Electronics and Communication Engineering (ECE).
-After graduation, I embarked on a journey to deepen my knowledge in data analytics, equipping myself with skills in Python, SQL, Power BI, Tableau, Machine Learning, and mongodb.
+I am a Data Analytics Enthusiast with a background in Electronics and Communication Engineering (ECE).
+My journey in data analytics began post-graduation, driven by a keen interest in uncovering insights from data and presenting them in a way that informs and empowers decision-making.

 My passion lies in transforming raw data into meaningful insights and creating compelling visualizations that drive informed decision-making.
 Currently, I am enhancing my expertise through an ongoing data analytics internship where I work on diverse projects.